Telling Time to the Minute

-Telling Time to the Minute: These cootie catchers are a great way for students to have fun while they practice telling time.
-How to Play and Assembly Instructions are included.
+Telling Time to the Minute: These task cards are a great way for students to have fun while they practice telling time.

 Answers are provided for each problem.